If you’re going to get an under-sink water filter, you might as well get the best one.

 The actual system itself is pretty bulky and had a few more parts to it, which caused a bit of confusion when trying to put it together.
 Another downside was that the filtered water tap that comes with the unit is quite unsightly.

-The Brondell Circle Reverse Osmosis System falls into the sixth spot because it has one heck of an elegant design and a significant impact on TDS.
+The Brondell Circle Reverse Osmosis System falls into the fifth spot because it has one heck of an elegant design and a significant impact on TDS.

 This system has a feature designed to eliminate back pressure, conserve water, and provide even flow speeds, making it an efficient choice for under-sink water filters.
 Unfortunately, this unit’s efficient features reduce the water pressure in your home considerably.